dansmyers/IntroToCS/Labs/8-Sequences.md

 If you experiment, you'll observe that this version of the program stuggles with context, because it isn't actually keeping track of the user's requests or GPT's responses.
 Each interaction submits just one user input at a time, so there's no way for the model to make use of previous parts of the conversation.

-To get interactive behavior, we need to **keep track of the previous interactions** and include them with the prompt.
+The first version of the program is **stateless**, because it doesn't maintain information that allows it to understand the current state of the conversation.
+To get interactive behavior, we need to keep track of the state of the conversation as it progresses.

 Here's the first version of this approach, which keeps all interactions in one big list named `history`.
-When it's to submit a request, we join those individual messages into huge string, which becomes the input to the chat request.
+When it's time to submit a request, we join those individual messages into one huge string, which becomes the input to the chat request.
 ```
 ### Main